Hsuewei/TPCxMongoDB/dev_15003_2/README.md

 1. Every **customerId** has 6 different **readingType**, and there are 481 **cusomerId**
 2. Thus, I create 2886 zones and evenly associate to 3 shards
 3. In each zone, I expect any value of **timestamp**
-4. Eventually, this set-up cause uneven chunk distribution
+4. Eventually, this set-up cause unbalanced chunk distribution
 ![](../images/chunk.png)
 > even worse than collection that did not pre-define zoneRanges